 Microdosing Technology as of May 2018

-Simone Kitchens recently wrote a “Microdosing Guide and Explainer” for New York Magazine’s “The Cut” on account of its “spread from San Francisco to New York and around the country.”
+Simone Kitchens recently wrote a “Microdosing Guide and Explainer” for New York Magazine’s “The Cut” because of its “spread from San Francisco to New York and around the country.”
 See also State of the Art Microdosing.